The Fallibility of the Gods

 I recently read that there is increasing evidence to suggest that the Greeks didn’t believe in the objective reality of their gods.

-Contrary to popular belief in the naivety of the Greek Pantheon, the Greeks generally understood it to be a colourful framework, an essential cartographic geography of value structures and cultural archetypes.
+Contrary to popular belief in the naivety of the Greek Pantheon, the Greeks generally understood it to be a colorful framework, an essential cartographic geography of value structures and cultural archetypes.

 If this is the case (along with the Roman and Hindu pantheons), these pagan religions appear to have been vastly more sophisticated than their later monotheistic counterparts (at least in the most extreme form of monotheistic fanaticism still thriving globally).